-Society and Ecology in Island and Coastal ArchaeologyEdited by victor d. thompson
+Society and Ecology in Island and Coastal ArchaeologyEdited by Victor D. Thompson, and Scott M. Fitzpatrick

 The settlement and occupation of islands, coastlines, and archipelagoes can be traced deep into the human past.
 From the voyaging and seafaring peoples of Oceania to the Mesolithic fisher-hunter-gatherers of coastal Ireland, to coastal salt production among Maya traders, the range of variation found in these societies over time is boundless.
 Yet, they share a commonality that links them all together—their dependence upon seas, coasts, and estuaries for life and prosperity.
 Thus, in all these cultures there is a fundamental link between society and the ecology of islands and coasts.
 Books in this series explore the nature of humanity’s relationship to these environments from a global perspective.